Tamper-Evident Packaging Solutions: The Ultimate Guide to Security and Integrity (2026)

 There are three main types of seals tailored to different security levels:

 • Plastic Seals (Indicative): Used for tote boxes, airline carts, and medical kits.
-They don’t provide physical protection, but show visual evidence if broken.
+They don’t provide physical protection, but show visual evidence if broken via serialized pull-tight mechanisms.

-• Cable Seals: Made of steel wire, used for securing valves or uneven locking mechanisms.’
+• Cable Seals: Made of galvanized steel wire, used for securing valves or uneven locking mechanisms.’

 • Bolt Seals (Barrier): Used for shipping containers.
-These are heavy-duty metal seals that require bolt cutters to remove, meeting ISO 17712 standards for high-security ocean freight.
+These are heavy-duty metal seals that require bolt cutters to remove, meeting ISO 17712 and C-TPAT standards for high-security ocean freight with a minimum tensile strength of 2,248 lbs.

 Choosing the right solution depends on what you are protecting.
-To help you decide sooner, here is a quick look:
+To help you decide sooner, here is a quick look at the core differences:

 Solution TypePrimary ApplicationSecurity Mechanism